Muchacho-Army/WebhookServer/README.md

 ### Installation
 1. Clone the Repository: `git clone https://github.com/Muchacho-Army/WebhookServer`
-2. Install the Dependencies: `npm install`
+2. Install the Dependencies: `npm install --include=dev`

 ### Setup
 - Create a .env file in the root directory with the following content: